CheetahO/cheetaho-wp-image-optimizer/readme.txt

 == Screenshots ==

 1. Cheetaho.com wordpress plugin settings page.
-You must enter your credentials, and select your optimization mode from there.
+You must enter your credentials, and select your optimization mode from there. `/assets/screenshot-1.png`
-2. The bulk optimizer page.
+2. Media library with optimization button.  `/assets/screenshot-2.png`

 == Frequently Asked Questions ==